Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Smoothing splines on manifolds

 \subsection{Unrolling, unwrapping and wrapping}

-Recall that three of the main ingredients of the spline fitting technique used in \cite{JK} and \cite{KDL} are respectively $(i)$ unrolling a curve in the relevant space to the tangent space at its starting point; $(ii)$ unwrapping points in the space at known times, with respect to a base path, onto the tangent space at the starting point of the path; and $(iii)$ wrapping points onto a manifold, which is the reverse of unwrapping.
-Thus, to generalize spline fitting of \cite{JK} and \cite{KDL} to general manifolds, we first reformulate these three procedures in a more general manifold setting.
+Recall that three of the main ingredients of the spline fitting technique used in \cite{JK} and \cite{KDL} are respectively $(i)$ unrolling a curve, or path, in the relevant space to the tangent space at its starting point; $(ii)$ unwrapping points in the space at known times, with respect to a path, onto the tangent space at the starting point of the path; and $(iii)$ wrapping points onto a manifold, which is the reverse of unwrapping. {The path, with respect to which the unwrapping is carried out, is usually called the `base path'.
+To} generalize the spline fitting of \cite{JK} to general manifolds, we reformulate these three procedures in a more general manifold setting.